-- 1. The following times will be weekly or as needed (Junior, Senior recitals, juries) determined by the Dean, the Applied Teacher, and the Coordinator of Accompanying. - a.
-Applied Voice Majors (BM, BME, BA) - 30 minutes in studio - 30 minutes in rehearsal - b.
-Applied Instrumental Majors (BM, BME, BA) - 30 minutes in studio - 30 minutes in rehearsal - 2.
+- 1. The following times will be weekly or as needed (Junior and Senior recitals, juries) determined by the Dean, the Applied Teacher, and the Coordinator of Accompanying. - a.
+Applied Voice Majors (B.M., B.M.E., B.A.) - 30 minutes in studio - 30 minutes in rehearsal

+- b.
+Applied Instrumental Majors (B.M., B.M.E., B.A.) - 30 minutes in studio - 30 minutes in rehearsal - 2.
 Instrumental and vocal students must submit their recital proposal form no later than Friday of the 4th week of each semester with the calendar date already cleared with the applied teacher, the accompanist, two faculty members assigned to the recital, and the Office Assistant.
 Please do not set a date without checking with all of the above! - 3.
-The accompanist assigned to you must be given all of your music no later than 3 weeks before the performance date.
-Please be professionally courteous and notify your accompanist 24 hours in advance of any cancellation.
-If you do not notify the accompanist before the 24-hour period, the accompanist is not required to make up the missed rehearsal or lesson. - 4.
+The student must give all music to their assigned accompanist no later than 3 weeks before the performance date.
+Please be professionally courteous and notify the accompanist 24 hours in advance of any cancellation.
+Accompanists are not required to make up missed rehearsals or lessons if the student has not notified the accompanist before the 24-hour time frame. - 4.
 Voice majors must have all music made available and in a black 3-ring binder with all translations transferred into the music for the accompanist.
-The accompanist will make an audio recording of your accompaniment if this is suggested by the applied teacher.

-5. Students wishing to present a non-required recital will need to schedule an accompanist with the Coordinator of Accompanying.
-The student must submit a Recital/Project Proposal/Request Form available in the School of Music Office from the Office Assistant, including a fee of \$150.00 payable by check made out to the Mercer University two weeks prior to the performance date.
-The fee will cover up to four hours rehearsal in addition to the Recital and one-hour Dress Rehearsal.
+The accompanist will make an audio recording of the accompaniment if this is suggested by the applied teacher. - 5.
+Students wishing to present a non-required recital will need to schedule an accompanist with the Coordinator of Accompanying.
+The student must submit a Recital/Project Proposal/Request Form (available in the School of Music Office from the Office Assistant) and \$150.00 Accompanist Fee two weeks prior to the performance date.
+The fee will cover up to four hours rehearsal in addition to the Recital and a one-hour Dress Rehearsal.
 Failure to pay the fee two weeks prior to the performance date will result in a hold being placed on the student's grades for the semester by the Dean of the School of Music.

-K. Music Scholarships/Accompanying Responsibilities/Music Scholarship Renewal
+L. Music Scholarships/Accompanying Responsibilities/Music Scholarship Renewal